-Calcium Carbonate is commonly used as a dietary supplement for those who with low calcium level and in calcium deficiency states.
+Calcium Carbonate is commonly used as a dietary supplement for people with low calcium levels and in calcium deficiency states.
 Calcium is important for the development of healthy bones.
-It is sometimes combined with Vitamin D. Calcium Carbonate can also be used to treat indigestion and heartburn.
-It can neutralise the stomach acid due to its alkaline property.
+Calcium is sometimes combined with Vitamin D. Calcium Carbonate can also be used to treat indigestion and heartburn.
+It can neutralize stomach acid due to its alkaline property.

 How to use it?